janstey/rider-auto-osgi/ReadMe.txt

 NOTE: If you need the example from the "Getting Started with Apache Servicemix" webinar, please use the code from the rider-auto-osgi-smx-4.4.1-fuse-00-08 tag instead.

-Example from "Using Apache Camel in ServiceMix" talk
+Example from "Enterprise Integration with Apache Camel and ServiceMix" talk
 ========================================================

-To run this example project build the project and deploy to ServiceMix or Fuse ESB Enterprise according to the steps below.
+To run this example project build the project and deploy to Apache ServiceMix according to the steps below.

 Setup
 ==============================

-- Install Fuse IDE 2.1
+- Install Fuse IDE 7.2
     - Download and unpack distribution from http://fusesource.com/products/fuse-ide/

 - Install Apache Maven 3+